JohnGC1510/milestone_project_3/README.md

 - Additionally admin users can add, edit and delete modules.

 #### Questions page
-- Teacher and admin users are simply able to view the quesitons left by all users and search through the questions using a search bar.
+- Teacher and admin users are simply able to view the questions left by all users and search through the questions using a search bar.

-- The questions page for students allows them to answer the questions, they can attempt an individual question as many times as they wish until they get the correcr answer.
+- The questions page for students allows them to answer the questions, they can attempt an individual question as many times as they wish until they get the correct answer.
 Students can search for specific questions to answer.

 ![student questions view](static/images/student_questions.png)

-- The student view either provides the question and answer form to compelte, a question and method and a answer form to complete or a question, method and solution to the question.
-The dispaly changes based on whether a student has attempted a question, answered it incorrectly or answered it correctly.
+- The student view either provides the question and answer form to complete, a question and method and a answer form to complete or a question, method and solution to the question.
+The display changes based on whether a student has attempted a question, answered it incorrectly or answered it correctly.
 An example of all 3 views can be seen in the top 3 questions in the above screenshot.

 #### Class Page

-- The class page allows student users to compare there progress to other students and provides a competetive element to the site to try enocurage student users to return and attempt more questions.
+- The class page allows student users to compare there progress to other students and provides a competitive element to the site to try encourage student users to return and attempt more questions.
 A student user is placed and highlighted in a top-ten leader board in the class.

 ![student class view](static/images/student_class.png)

-- The teacher class page allows the teacher to track how the the full class is performing by providing data on each student.
-The studnets are arranged into alphabetical order by surname to match register order in a class.
+- The teacher class page allows the teacher to track how the full class is performing by providing data on each student.
+The students are arranged into alphabetical order by surname to match register order in a class.

 ![teacher class view](static/images/class_teacher.png)

 #### Modules Page

 - The modules page is similar to the questions page, students are able to answer the questions and teachers are able to view the questions.
-The modules page requires an additional filtering option which would be useful a studnet user wanted to revise a specific module or a teacher wanted to know the questions available for a specific module.
+The modules page requires an additional filtering option which would be useful a student user wanted to revise a specific module or a teacher wanted to know the questions available for a specific module.

+- Admin users are able to add modules to the website from their manage modules tab.
 ### **Features left to implement**

 - As more questions are added to the database it would be useful to add pagination to the questions and modules page.